alx-sch/nostr-nomad/README.md

 ## How to Use

 1. **Clone the Repository**
-   First, clone the repository and navigate into the project directory:
+   Clone the repository and navigate into the project directory:
    ```
    git clone https://github.com/alx-sch/nostr-nomad nostr-nomad && nostr-nomad
    ```